elunna/hackem/hackem_changelog.md

     - Made moat 2 tiles wide; can be lava, water, or sewage.
     - Grund must be defeated to take the downstairs
     - Grund must be defeated to take the upstairs on Grunds Stronghold if you have the amulet.
 (Infidels take notice!)

 - [x] Extended Wyrm Caves branch (Appears level 21-22)
-    - 9-13 levels deep
+    - 8-9 levels deep
     - Has standard mines fill levels - but with the rivers mixed in.
     - Created dynamic narrow passage filler levels that are always random.
     - Created an entrance level (from dnh Erebor.des)
     - Imported the Spider Caves and move here as an optional branch.
-    - Imported the Sunless Sea and moved here as an optional branch.
-    - You'll encounter one "nest" level: Random chance of 'F', 'i', ':', 'N', 'S', 'B', 'w' monsters and eggs
+    - You'll encounter one "nest" level
-    - You'll encounter another much more difficult nest variant deeper.
     - 66% chance of encountering the Jermlaine village
-    - Bottom is a dragon nest with baby and adult dragons, as well as eggs and a treasure horde.
+    - Bottom is a dragon nest (from UnNetHack) with baby and adult dragons, as well as eggs and a treasure horde.

 - [x] Imported Black Market (appears 23-24):
     - Reduce Black Market prices a bit.